alephium/old-wiki/GPU-Miner-Guide.md

 ### Start mining

+The full node needs to be fully synced to the Alephium network before you could start mining.
+You could verify that by query this endpoint: `/infos/self-clique`

 The GPU miner is only CUDA compatible for now.
 Please follow the instructions on [https://github.com/alephium/gpu-miner](https://github.com/alephium/gpu-miner) to build and run the miner.

 Alternatively, you could run the gpu-miner with docker by following the documents here [https://github.com/alephium/alephium/tree/master/docker#gpu-miner-optional](https://github.com/alephium/alephium/tree/master/docker#gpu-miner-optional)